pgaertig/redbay-ws-client/README.md

 Please consult Redbay Integration Platform documentation to obtain details on the Redbay API calls.

 # Build
 This project requires Java JDK 11 and is not yet released on Maven Central.
-To build locally run the bellow:
+To build locally run the below:

     mvn clean install